The Shrub Layer of a Food Forest – 5 Reasons Shrubs Are Awesome

 If you have limited space, consider picking out 2-3 dwarf or semi-dwarf fruit trees.
 Plant them with 2-3 times the recommended spacing.
 Then add a bunch of small shrubs in your shrub layer (the area between the trees).
 Don’t forget to add some perennial vegetables and flowers around the shrubs—toss in a few native plants and some habitat features for good measure.
 Oh, and make sure to add some mulch!

-The result will be a mini-food forest that will provide an abundant harvest for you and your family and support local wildlife, that could easily fit in an average front yard.
+The result will be a mini-food forest that will provide an abundant harvest for your family or community and support local wildlife, that could easily fit in an average front yard.

 Each shrub will provide less of a harvest than your fruit trees will.
 But you will be able to fit in a greater variety of shrubs, and the overall harvest will still be large—it’s not hard to grow more berries than one person can eat!